How to make a bed like a magazine. Different tips & tricks to help you create a comfortable bed.

 *Lazy Girl Tip: Try and pull it out of the dryer before it has had a chance to sit all night getting lumpy and wrinkled.
 If your sheets are heavily wrinkled out of the dryer, you may be stuffing too much in.

-Smooth out a duvet and cover or a comforter across the top of the bed, all the way to the top.
-The bottom of the comforter should either tuck in to the foot-board or cover just the bottom of the mattress on a platform bed.
-We currently have our winter comforter so it is extra lofty and full for our cold mountain nights.
+Smooth out a duvet and washable cover (or a comforter instead) across the top of the bed, all the way to the top.
+The bottom of the comforter should cover the foot of the mattress completely.

-Extra credit: You actually ironed!
-Pull down the comforter, top sheet, and quilt down 1/3 of the bed.
+Extra credit: I like to pull the top sheet down as well – Pull down the comforter, top sheet, and quilt down ⅓ of the bed.
+This only works if the top isn’t too wrinkled.

 I don’t like a ton of useless pillows so I buy nicer shams for my sleeping pillows and place them in front of the euro pillows.
 If your pillows don’t stand up well, you can tuck them behind the Euro pillows, and place nicer ones in front of the Euro pillows.

-Lazy girl’s tips: Buy pillow covers that won’t wrinkle or have some sort of rouging that makes wrinkling look fabulous.
-My Euro pillows are rouged and my sleeping pillow shams (the grey ones) have a quilted pattern to them.
+Lazy girl’s tip: Buy pillow covers that won’t wrinkle or have some sort of rouging that makes wrinkling look purposeful.
 Also, use fabrics that don’t attract dirt or hair like these velvet pillow covers I bought (a steal at less than $15).

 Extra credit: I would never expect anyone to do this in real life, but bloggers and magazines love to add a casual welcoming touch like a tossed throw blanket or a small basket.
 It’s also great as way to welcome guests with essentials they may have forgotten.